gstoyanov/bearded-octo-bear/README.md

 Make a search and replace for the string "bob", if you'd like.
 Right now, you only need to change the db configuration and the session name located in `config/database.yml` and `config/initializers/session_store.rb` respectively.

+## SMTP
+The SMTP configuration is in `config/environments/development.rb`.
+You need to change at least the username and password.
+You also need to set up the same configuration in every other environment (or at least production).

+## Devise
+The devise configuration is in `config/initializers/devise.rb`.
+You need to change the `config.mailer_sender` to something like '"Name" &lt;name@domain.com&gt;'.
+You can use `rails g devise:views` to customize them.
+Read more about customizing devise [here](https://github.com/plataformatec/devise).

 ## Database
 This project uses postgres.
 Either change the database configuration in `config/database.yml` or create a postgres role with the same name as your linux user.